Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 If you want the best-of-the-best in window AC units at this size that’s also ENERGY STAR Certified, this is your top choice.

-If you need a new window AC unit for larger rooms in your home, you’re going to want to go with either this product here or our next recommendation.
+If you need the best window AC unit for larger rooms in your home, you’re going to want to go with either this product here or our next recommendation.

 The cooling capacity of this model is good for areas up to 850 square feet.